garaxer/library-worktest/README.md

 @testing-library/user-event - for easier testing

 TODO:
+- If I had authentication setup, I would make a third column on the borrow page indicating which books were borrowed by another user.
 - Backend unit tests
 - I would use a library like react-query for a larger project and do nicer optimistic updating